 Once the additional testing is completed, the pathologist can amend the death certificate, if needed, with the final cause of death.

 You should take them to your local pharmacist so that they can be properly disposed of.

 Due to the thoroughness and quality of our lab testing, toxicology testing can be a lengthy process.
-While much of the toxicology testing can be completed in 6-8 weeks, it often takes longer than that.
-Thank you for your patience.
+Since 2019, 98% of our toxicology reports have been completed within 90 days.

 See Additional Laboratory Requests.